 According to an Ofcom-accredited survey, three-quarters of Britons on pay monthly deals are spending too much on their mobile phone contract, with the total overspend standing at a shocking £5 billion per year.

-Even more alarming is that this is happening despite a huge array of contracts to choose from and comparison sites that help you track down the best deals and compare prices.
+Even more alarming is that this is happening despite there being a huge array of new contracts to choose from, and comparison sites that help you track down the best deals and choose the right price.

 So here we answer your question: "what mobile phone is best for me?" and help you avoid paying over the odds for it.

-If you're getting a new mobile phone then there are two major things you need to consider: the handset and the phone tariff.
+If you're getting a new mobile phone then there are two major things you need to consider: what handset you want and which phone tariff is right for you.

 If you don't know what mobile phone you're after, we're in a great position to help you.
 Take a look at our mobile phone reviews section.

-Once you've found the handset you want, head over to the handset page.
+Once you're confident on which handset you'd like, head over to the handset page.

 Here you'll be able to filter deals by length of contract and cost.
 You'll also be able to sort them by data, calls or texts allowance, so that picking a deal is easy no matter what your priority is.

 Working out what mobile phone tariff will fulfil your needs doesn't have to be difficult either.

 With that in mind, we've put together this tariff guide to help you understand exactly what you need to be looking out for.
 You can also read our guide to picking the best phone contract.

 Compare all mobile phone tariffs at Uswitch now.

-Pay monthly mobile phone tariffs allow you to make one monthly payment and usually include a set amount of minutes and texts.
+Pay monthly mobile phone tariffs allow you to make one monthly payment and usually include unlimited minutes and texts and a set amount of mobile data.
 You will be invoiced for any talk time you use over the included amount.

 There are many elements to a mobile phone tariff, from inclusive calls and texts to emailing and data applications.